mxagar/eda_fe_summary/README.md

     - `df.loc[]` can access only to row & column labels/names + booleans: `df.loc['a','col_name']`, `df.loc[:,'col_name']`.
     - `df[]` can be used for changing entire column values, but `df.loc[]` or `df.iloc[]` should be used for changing sliced row values.
 - To iterate rows of a dataframe: `df.iterrow()`.
-- We can always save any python object as a serialized file using `pickle`; for instance: models or pipelines.
-But: python versions must be consistent when saving and loading.
+- We can always save any python object as a serialized file using `pickle`; for instance: models or pipelines. **But**:
+  - Python versions must be consistent when saving and loading.
+  - If we have lambdas in an object the serialized object might have issues storing them; in that case, better use function definitions that can be imported in the loading code or [skops](https://skops.readthedocs.io/en/stable/).
 - We can perform SQL-style joins with `pd.merge()`.
 - Use `pivot` to re-arrange the shape of a matrix/data frame.
 - We can add rows to a dataframe with `.append({...})`
+- Parsing arguments: use `argparse`.

 ## Data Cleaning